StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 • Order size.
 According to the Wall Street Journal, "nearly half of all trades in the U.S. stock market are in odd-lot sizes—in which fewer than 100 shares change hands."
 However, regulation does not currently cover these odd lot orders.
 Trading using round lots instead of an odd lot may result in a cleaner fill from your online broker.

-Our Research
+Our testing

 Why you should trust us

-Sam Levine, CFA, CMT, the lead writer for StockBrokers.com, has over 30 years of investing experience and actively trades stocks, ETFs, options, futures, and options on futures.
+Sam Levine, CFA, CMT, formerly a lead writer for StockBrokers.com, has over 30 years of investing experience and actively trades stocks, ETFs, options, futures, and options on futures.
 He's held roles as a portfolio manager, financial consultant, investment strategist and journalist.
 He holds the Chartered Financial Analyst (CFA) and the Chartered Market Technician (CMT) designations and served on the board of directors of the CMT Association.

-Blain Reinkensmeyer, head of research at StockBrokers.com, has been investing and trading for over 25 years.
+Blain Reinkensmeyer, co-founder of StockBrokers.com, has been investing and trading for over 25 years.
 After having placed over 2,000 trades in his late teens and early 20s, he became one of the first in digital media to review online brokerages.
-Blain created the original scoring rubric for StockBrokers.com and oversees all testing and rating methodologies.
+Today, Blain is widely respected as a leading expert on finance and investing, specifically the U.S. online brokerage industry.
+Blain has been quoted in The New York Times, The Wall Street Journal, Forbes, and Fast Company, among others.
+Blain created the original scoring rubrics for StockBrokers.com and oversees all testing and rating methodologies.

 How we tested

-StockBrokers.com uses a variety of computing devices to evaluate trading platforms.
-Our reviews were conducted using the following devices: iPhone 12 Pro, iPhone 15 Pro Max, MacBook Pro M1 with 8 GB RAM running the current MacOS, and a Dell Vostro 5402 laptop i5 with 8 GB RAM running Windows 11 Pro.
-In testing platforms and apps, our reviewers place actual trades for a variety of instruments.
+At StockBrokers.com, our reviewers use a variety of computing devices to evaluate platforms and tools.
+Our reviews and data collection were conducted using the following devices: iPhone SE running iOS 17.5.1, MacBook Pro M1 with 8 GB RAM running the current MacOS, and a Dell Vostro 5402 laptop i5 with 8 GB RAM running Windows 11 Pro.

 Read next